 ACTING OUT THE SCRIPT

-When you approach your read-through, establish your aims.
-Know what you want to accomplish.
+When you approach your read-through, know what you want to accomplish.
 If you simply announce, “We’re doing a table read,” end of story, you’ll still get value out of it, but you likely won’t maximize everyone’s time.

 Your table read objectives determine your table read audience.
 Figure out what you want, and then invite people accordingly.